cimentadaj/ml_socsci/05_unsupervised.md

 ## Principal Component Analysis (PCA)

-**P**rincipal **C**omponent **A**nalysis or PCA is a method that tries to summarize many columns into a very small subset that captures the greatest variability of the original columns.
+**P**rincipal **C**omponent **A**nalysis or $PCA$ is a method that tries to summarize many columns into a very small subset that captures the greatest variability of the original columns.
 Social Scientists often use this method to create more 'parsimonious' models and summarize many variables into a few 'strong' variables.

-PCA works by creating several components which are the normalized linear combination of the variables in the model.
+$PCA$ works by creating several components which are the normalized linear combination of the variables in the model.
 In the `pisa` data there are a six variables which asks the student whether they've suffered negative behavior from their friends in the past 12 months.
 In particular, it asks whether

 * Other students left them out of things on purpose
 * Other students made fun of them